COVID-19 Vaccination Programme questions and answers

 For full details on the COVID-19 booster programme please see:

-A COVID-19 vaccine is only approved once it has met strict standards of safety, quality and effectiveness as set out by the independent Medicines and Healthcare products Regulatory Agency (MHRA).
+A COVID-19 vaccine is only approved once it has met strict standards of safety, quality and effectiveness as set out by the independent Medicines and Healthcare products Regulatory Agency (MHRA) and the European Medicines Agency (EMA).

 There may be a misconception that vaccine research takes a long time but it isn’t just the research that takes the time – it’s all the steps beforehand, like getting funding and approval.